-More friendly or friendlier are a part of a unique set of words and phrases that people confuse quite often.
+“More Friendly Or Friendlier” is part of a unique set of words and phrases that people often confuse.
 If the language wasn’t already tricky, such comparatives make it worse.
-New learners often mix these up and the misuse can be demotivating.
+New learners often mix these up, and the misuse can be demotivating.

-The following sections will explore the difference in context for proper use and how you can get sound like a pro!
+The following sections will explore the difference in context for proper use and how you can sound like a pro!

 More Friendly or Friendlier – Understanding Comparatives